rehanridvi/Air_quality_prediction/README.md

 # Air_quality_prediction
 This project predicts air quality index using classification models.
+A real dataset has been used for all the district of Bangladesh.

 # Model applied:
 Random Forest, Decision Tree, KNN, XGBoost, AdaBoost, LGBM Classifier, CatBoost and Neural Network.